 Configure the notification settings for the shared account

-Make sure you know your Box external password (see Requesting, Logging in and Removing an Account for how to set your Box external password)
+Make sure you know your Box external password (see Logging in to the shared M+Box account for the first time for how to set your Box external password)

 Open a Chrome incognito window or a different browser.